HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `issue-number` - The issue number you would like to search for - Int
-	* `repository` - The GitHub repository you would like to search if no default is set - Optional String
+	* `repository` - The GitHub repository you would like to search, if no default is set. - Optional String

 ---
 ### Command name: `github repo`
 **Description**: Search GitHub for a specific repository

 * **Arguments**:
-	* `repository` - The GitHub repository you would like to search if no default is set - Optional String
+	* `repository` - The GitHub repository you would like to search, if no default is set. - Optional String

 ---
 ### Command name: `github user`
-**Description**: Search GitHub for a User/Organisation
+**Description**: Search GitHub for a User/Organization

 * **Arguments**:
-	* `username` - The name of the User/Organisation you wish to search for - String
+	* `username` - The name of the User/Organisation you wissh to search for - String

 ---
 ### Command name: `github default-repo`
-**Description**: Set the default repo to look up issues in.
+**Description**: Set the default repo to look up issues in

 **Required Member Permissions**: Moderate Members

 * **Arguments**:
-	* `default-repo` - The default repo to look up issues in - String
+	* `default-repo` - Set the default repo to look up issues in - String

 ---
 ### Command name: `github remove-default-repo`